cotes2020/jekyll-theme-chirpy/README.md

 ## Sponsoring

-If you like this project, or have built something through it, please consider supporting me in the following ways.
+If you like this project, or have built something through it, please consider supporting this project.
 Any support would be greatly appreciated!

 [![Ko-fi](https://img.shields.io/badge/Support_Me_on_Ko--fi-ff5e5b?logo=ko-fi&logoColor=white)][ko-fi]&nbsp;
 [![Wechat Pay](https://img.shields.io/badge/Support_Me_on_WeChat-brightgreen?logo=wechat&logoColor=white)][donation]&nbsp;